ngaskill/liferay-docs-dxp-cloud/user/articles/05-build-and-deploy/01-intro.markdown

 ---
-header-id: development-lifecycle
+header-id: builds-and-deployments
 ---

-# Development Lifecycle
+# Builds and Deployments

 DXP Cloud helps you manage your applications throughout their development lifecycle.
 You can use DXP Cloud to build your application and mange the builds